brian2524/brian2524.github.io/project3.md

 ## How to compile / run the program
 ```
-In Netbeans click \"Open Project\"
+In Netbeans click "Open Project"
-Navigate to \"CSU-CSCI325_FALL2018/DonationProgram/\" and open the project folder
+Navigate to "CSU-CSCI325_FALL2018/DonationProgram/" and open the project folder
-Right click on the package icon and click \"clean and build\"
+Right click on the package icon and click "clean and build"
 ```

 ![screenshot](images/Add New Donor.png)